A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: Conclusions

 \section{Conclusions}

 In this work, a novel sensitivity-based algorithm for solving continuous, optimistic bilevel optimization problems was developed.
 By treating the lower-level problem as an implicit function of the upper-level variables, this approach addresses the hierarchical structure of BLPs, avoiding the need for classical KKT or value-function reformulations.
 The method was embedded within a robust Augmented Lagrangian framework, providing a theoretically sound and practical tool for solving this challenging class of optimization problems.
+Gradient evaluation via an adjoint system avoids explicit formation of the sensitivity Jacobian, reducing per-iteration cost independently of the upper-level dimension, and the computed KKT points are shown to be equivalent to S-stationary solutions of the associated MPCC reformulation under MPEC-LICQ.

 Computational experiments on a suite of benchmark problems demonstrated the effectiveness and efficiency of the proposed method.
-The results highlighted the critical role of the architectural choice for the inner-loop (Algorithm~\ref{alg:ALM_revised}) solver; the use of a robust quasi-Newton method (L-BFGS-B) proved essential for handling the ill-conditioned and non-smooth subproblems that arise.
+The results highlighted the critical role of the architectural choice for the inner-loop solver (Algorithm~\ref{alg:ALM_revised}); the use of a robust quasi-Newton method (L-BFGS-B) proved essential for handling the ill-conditioned and non-smooth subproblems that arise.
 The analysis of the problem landscapes confirmed the non-convexity inherent in BLPs, underscoring the necessity of a multi-start strategy.
 Furthermore, the implemented dual-criterion stopping condition proved to be a robust and efficient solution to the practical challenge of asymmetric convergence rates between primal and dual variables in the Augmented Lagrangian method.

-Future research is focused on extending extending this framework to handle non-convex lower-level problems, potentially through the integration of global optimization techniques or branching strategies for the follower's problem.
-Additionally, exploring second-order update schemes for the dual variables could accelerate convergence and warrants further investigation.
-Finally, the application of this method to larger-scale chemical engineering problems remains a promising avenue for future work.